wernerkrauss/silverstripe-onepage/README.md

 This module provides a basic skeleton to build one-page sites easily.

-By default it uses the [Parallax Image Scroll](https://github.com/pederan/Parallax-ImageScroll) jQuery plugin but every other animation can be used.
+By default it uses the [Stellar.js](http://markdalgleish.com/projects/stellar.js/) jQuery plugin but every other animation can be used in your templates

 ##Installation

 ###Requirements
   * Silverstripe > 3.1
-  * jQuery version 1.8.0 or higher for Parallax Image Scroll plugin

 ##Configuration